UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-26-team14-deep-fake-generation.md

 Image to image translation is the process of extracting features from a source image and emulating those features in another image.
 An example would be Neural Style Transfer, where a source image is used to create an art style to transfer to another image.

 ![Style Transfer](/assets/images/team14/style_transfer.png)
-* Fig X. Example of Neural Style Transfer, https://www.v7labs.com/blog/neural-style-transfer
+* Fig X. Example of Neural Style Transfer (Image source: https://www.v7labs.com/blog/neural-style-transfer)

 Below are some common architectures seen for image to image translation.

 ![image to image](/assets/images/team14/image-to-image.png)
-* Fig X. Example of image to image translation architectures, https://www.researchgate.net/publication/366191121_Enhancing_cancer_differentiation_with_synthetic_MRI_examinations_via_generative_models_a_systematic_review
+* Fig X. Example of image to image translation architectures (Image source: https://www.researchgate.net/publication/366191121_Enhancing_cancer_differentiation_with_synthetic_MRI_examinations_via_generative_models_a_systematic_review)

 ### Example: Image Animation <a name="ia"></a>